Joe Watt

 Watt was born in Montreal and attended Erasmus High School in Brooklyn.
 He played college football and college baseball at Syracuse University.
 Watt served as a lieutenant in the United States Army during World War II and was a member of the 1944 Camp Lee Travellers football team.

-Watt was selected by the Boston Yanks the 47th pick in the seventh round of the 1947 NFL draft and later played for the Detroit Lions and the New York Bulldogs.
+Watt was selected by the Boston Yanks as the 47th pick in the seventh round of the 1947 NFL draft.
+He later played for the Detroit Lions and the New York Bulldogs.

 Watt later worked for the F. & M. Schaefer Brewing Company for over 20 years.
 He was the founder and president of the Joseph C. Watt Distributing Co. in Ithaca, New York until his retirement in 1982.
 Watt died on June 27, 1983, at Tomkins Community Hospital, in Ithaca.